UnLuckyLust/Inventory-UI-AGR/InventoryUI/README.md

 5. Edit the blueprints:

   a.
-Character BP: Add "Inventory_BPC" to your character.
+Add "Inventory_BPC" to your character BP.

   b.
-Create input for opening the inventory UI in project settings,on characterBP pull from "Inventory_BPC" and connect the command that says "show/hide inventory",     connect 'close key' pin to the input key.
+Create input for opening the inventory UI in project settings, on character BP pull from "Inventory_BPC" and connect the command that says "show/hide inventory", connect 'close key' pin to the input key.

   c.
 Create input for highlight items in project settings, on characterBP pull from "Inventory_BPC" and connect the command that says "Highlight Items (on)" for
   pressed,   and "Highlight Items (off)" for Released.
 (You can add a delay before canceling